The Ultimate Guide to Visual Project Management

 A. When to use dashboards

-Whether you’re dealing with product development or construction projects, dashboards can be incredibly useful to get a 360° view of your project.
+Whether you’re dealing with product development or a project manager working on construction projects, dashboards can be incredibly useful to get a 360° view of your project management workflow.

 5. Mind Maps

 Mind maps help you learn stuff.
 No doubt.

 But you can also use it for effective project management.

 You’ll have a central idea from which several sub-ideas radiate out.
 Each sub-idea will have further sub-ideas of its own, and the mind map keeps growing.

 Until you’re literally out of ideas, of course!

 A. When to use mind maps